aschrein/aschrein.github.io/_posts/2019-08-11-metro_breakdown.markdown

 {% include slider_styles.html %}

 ## General notes
 All results have been acquired on a pretty old setup(i7 3770+RX 480) running on DirectX 11 with extreme quality and using RenderDoc and Nsight.
+I don't have an RTX card so the fancy features aren't covered.

 I learned a lot from this breakdown and hope you will too.